victorocna/express-postgres-api-starter/README.md

 JSON web tokens (JWT) and HTTP-only cookies are used to facilitate authentication.

-Important note for `COOKIE_DOMAIN` environment variable:

-> Multiple host/domain values are not allowed, but if a domain is specified, then subdomains are always included.

 ### Logger

 You can use the logger from `pino.js` file to log anything with different logging levels.